LedgerHQ/app-nimiq/README.md

 ## Testing

-The `./test` directory contains files for testing the transaction parser and some printing utilities.
+The `./unit-tests` directory contains files for testing the transaction parser and some printing utilities.
 To build and execute the tests run `./test.sh`.
+They are currently outdated though.

 ## Key pair validation